puppetlabs/puppet-docs/source/pe/3.0/install_automated.markdown

     $ sudo ./puppet-enterprise-installer -a ~/normal_agent.answers

-* Installing with the `-a` option will fail if any required variables are not set.
+* Installing with the `-a` option will fail if any required question variables are not set.
-* Installing with the `-A` option will prompt the user for any missing answers.
+* Installing with the `-A` option will prompt the user for any missing answers to question variables.

 * * *